professor-curious-logo

 What is CITES?

-International agreement regulating trade in endangered species.
+International agreement regulating trade in endangered species to prevent extinction.

 What is CERCLA?